kaliayev/read-this/README.md

 Who needs fancy formatting, or style?

-Rhetorical questions, what about those?
+Rhetorical questions, what are those about?

 Think of ```read-this``` it as slow, clunky, rss-ish terminal feeder-reader